-But if settlement is reached at the mediation, then the mediator will issue a report stating the agreement and general terms of settlement, and the orginal report will be issued to the workers compensation Judge immediately following the conference, and to the parties by facsimile, email or U.S. mail within five days.
+But if a settlement is reached at the mediation, then the mediator will issue a report stating the agreement, and general terms of the settlement and the original report will be issued to the workers compensation Judge immediately following the conference, and to the parties by facsimile, email or U.S. mail within five days.

 How to Prepare for a Mediation Conference in Louisiana Workers Compensation

 The best ways for an injured employee (and ideally the employee's attorney) to prepare for a mediation conference in Louisiana Works compensation are to:

 - Make sure the injured employee and the employee's attorney know the proper value of the claim;

 - Make sure that the workers compensation insurance company representative understands the employee's position; and

 - Make sure that the mediator understands the facts of the claim and the employee's position.